aia89/project_team/README.md

-# final version project 4, ready for provisioning.
+# Final version project 4, ready for provisioning.
+Terraform

+Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service

+Nagios XI

+Enterprise Server and Network Monitoring Software

+Comprehensive application, service, and network monitoring in a central solution.

 # provider.tf Configure the AWS Provider